reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_get.md

 ### Examples

 ```
+$ c8y sessions get
 Get the details about the current session

-$ c8y sessions get
+$ c8y sessions get --session mycustomsession
 Get the details about the current session which is specified via the --session argument

-$ c8y sessions get --session mycustomsession
+$ c8y sessions get --select host,tenant
+Show the host and tenant name of the current session

 ```

 ### Options

 ```
   -h, --help   help for get
-      --json   Output passphrase in json
 ```

 ### Options inherited from parent commands